top of page

 The theme song, "Peace Sells ...
 But Who's Buying?"
 Is one of the songs responsible for the band's breakthrough.
 The clip for the song was played countless times on MTV and brought the band strong recognition in the metal scene.
 David Ellefson's famous bass line at the opening of the track served as the opening for MTV NEWS in the late 1980s.
 David Ellefson said that unfortunately, the band did not receive royalties because as soon as MTV knew they had to pay them, they simply changed the opening signal.

-The album takes off from there in "Megadeth's" thrash attack with "Devils Island" which tells the story of a man sentenced to death awaiting his execution "In the Devil's Island".
-Then comes the two connected songs "Good Mourning / Black Friday" which opens with the quiet and melodic instrumental section" Good Mourning" and continue with "Black Friday" which tells the story of a serial killer, while increasing the tempo and playing speed, up to the psychic end that for some reason reminds us of "Metal Militia" by the big sister "Metallica".
+The album takes off from there in "Megadeth's" thrash attack with "Devils Island" based on the novel "Pappilon" which tells the story of a man sentenced to death awaiting his execution "In the Devil's Island".
+Then comes the two connected songs "Good Mourning / Black Friday" which opens with the quiet and melodic instrumental section "Good Mourning" and continues with "Black Friday" which tells the story of a serial killer, while increasing the tempo and playing speed, up to the psychic end that for some reason reminds us of "Metal Militia" by the big sister "Metallica".

-With "Bad Omen" we slow down a bit, but do not get used to it because you are going to get on the fast train again with bursting riffs, rolling drums, and fast like lightning solos.
+With "Bad Omen" we slow down a bit, but do not get used to it because you are going to get on the fast train again with bursting riffs, rolling drums, and fast-like-lightning solos.

 "I Ain't Superstitious" is a cover version of Willie Dixon's famous song first, recorded by Howlin' Wolf back in 1961.
-Of course "Megadeth" take the song to the Thrash side, but the original blues remains at the base of it.
+Of course "Megadeth" takes the song to the Thrash side, but the original blues remains at the base of it.

 The final song "My Last Words", which refers to the game of Russian roulette is one of the most beautiful songs on the album, which includes an amazing bass work by Ellefson and a perfect collaboration between the guitar duo Mustaine - Poland.